Jennifer-JY/planner/README.md

 **Note:**

 - You must be logged in to save and view your data.
-- Each user has a separate to-do list.
+- Each user has a separate calendar.
 - You can register with any email address (e.g., fake@example.com).
 No real email or verification is required.

 ## 🛠️ Tech Stack